S&P 500 clings to a modest gain as other indexes end mixed

 Bond yields stabilized after surging over the past week and weighing on the market, especially technology stocks.
 The higher yields have forced investors to reassess whether prices have run too high for stocks, because it makes them look expensive by comparison.

-The yield on the 10-year Treasury, which is used to set interest rates on many kinds of loans, inched up to 1.54% from 1.53% late Tuesday.
+The yield on the 10-year Treasury, which is used to set interest rates on many kinds of loans, held at 1.53%.

-The broader market is still on track for a disappointing September.
-The benchmark S&P 500 is headed for a 3.4% loss and its first losing month since January.
-Investors have spent much of the month reviewing a mixed batch of economic data that showed COVID-19 and the highly contagious delta variant's impact on consumer spending and the employment market recovery.
+Health care companies and a mix of companies that focus on consumer products accounted for a large share of the gains in the S&P 500.
+Eli Lilly rose 4% and Procter & Gamble added 1%.

-Investors are still closely watching the Federal Reserve to gauge how the slowdown in economic growth will impact the speed of its plan to eventually ease its exceptional support for the economy.
-The central bank has said that it plans to eventually trim bond purchases that have helped maintain low interest rates.
+Investors are still closely watching the Federal Reserve to gauge how the slowdown in economic growth will impact the speed of its plan to eventually trim the bond purchases it's been making to helped keep interest rates low.

+Wall Street also has its eye on Washington, where Democrats and Republicans in Congress are wrestling over extending the nation's debt limit.
+If the limit, which caps the amount of money the federal government can borrow, isn't raised by Oct.
+18, the country “would likely face a financial crisis and economic recession,” Treasury Secretary Janet Yellen told Congress on Wednesday.

+Yellen's remarks came a day after Senate Republicans blocked consideration of a bill that would have raised the debt limit.

 Wall Street is also preparing for the next round of corporate earnings in the next few weeks.
 Investors will get a more detailed look at how supply chain problems and higher costs are impacting corporate finances.